bitrise-io/devcenter/_articles/en/reviews/detached-head-draft.md

     HEAD is now at 6415740... commit message

+## About detached HEAD

-Now, the thing about the `detached HEAD` state is that you **can’t commit & push directly**, without checking out a branch first.
-You can create commits, but if you’re not on a branch (`detached HEAD` is not a branch, in this state you’re not on any branch) you won’t be able to push the commit.
+Now the thing about the `detached HEAD` state is that you CAN'T COMMIT AND PUSH directly without checking out a branch first.
+You can create commits, but if you’re not on a branch (`detached HEAD` is not a branch, in this state you’re not on any branch) you won’t be able to push the commits.

+### Solution

-The git log actually includes the solution for the issue too: you can “get back to a branch” by `git checkout -b BRANCH`.
-Alternatively you could `git checkout BRANCH` **before** commit & push, to switch to a branch **before** you’d do your changes. **Beware**, if you do this you might commit on a different state of the code than what was build/tested during the build!
+The git log actually includes the solution for the issue too: you can get back to a branch by `git checkout -b BRANCH`.

+Alternatively you could `git checkout BRANCH` before committing and pushing changes.
+This way you can switch to a branch before you’d do your changes.
+Please note if you do this, you might commit on a different state of the code than what was build/tested during the build!

 Imagine this: you push code to `feature/a`, which starts a build on [bitrise.io 5](https://www.bitrise.io/) **with that specific commit**, then you quickly push another commit to `feature/a` which starts another build.
 If the second commit lands before the first build would get to do a `git checkout BRANCH`, then `git checkout feature/a` might actually point to the second commit instead of the first one, as `feature/a` now has a new commit!
 You could possibly fix this by doing `git checkout -b my_temp_bump_branch` and then `git merge` the `my_temp_bump_branch` into the source branch (`feature/a` in the example).